 Value: authentic learning, and agile, relevant education

 Coding and robotics education for children is a hot topic at the moment.
 It’s buzzing in the media, at schools and in households.
 Everyone is talking about it but very few understand what it is, what it means and implications for education, the economy and jobs.
+Problems are an opportunity.
 My conversations with parents, teachers, and school principals highlight the misunderstandings and misconceptions.

 Common misconceptions are highlighted by these questions: